liorosenman/flights_project/readme.md

     3. Create Flight //DONE
     4. Create customer //DONE
     5. Buying a ticket:
         a.
-Check if the customer is active
+Check if the customer is active //DONE
         a.
-Check if the flight is active
+Check if the flight is active //DONE
         b.
-Check the number of avaiable tickets
+Check the number of avaiable tickets //DONE
         e.
-Check that the same user has already a ticket for this flight.
+Check that the same user has already a ticket for this flight. //DONE
     6. Reduce 1 from the relevant flight's tickets number.
     7. Create a new row in Tickets.

 # When removing a ticket:
     1. Check if the customer has a ticket to that flight.
     2. Check if the flight is active.
+Inactive flight means that all its tickets are inactive.
-    3.
+    TO BE TESTED (8/12/24).